The Change Series

 The Change Series by Rachel Manija Brown and Sherwood Smith

-Many generations ago, a cataclysm struck the world.
-Governments collapsed and people scattered, to rebuild where they could.
+Many generations ago, cataclysm struck, rendering all machines silent, and toppling governments.
 A mutation, “the Change,” killed many, altered more, but also granted some people unique powers.
-Though the area once called Los Angeles retains its cultural diversity, its technological marvels have faded into legend.
-“Las Anclas” now resembles a Wild West frontier town . . . where the Sheriff possesses superhuman strength, the doctor can warp time to heal his patients, and the distant ruins of ancient Los Angeles bristle with deadly crystalline trees that take their jewel-like colors from the clothes of the people they killed.
+Though the area once called Los Angeles retains its cultural diversity, its technology has faded into legend.
+“Las Anclas” now resembles a Wild West frontier town . . . where the Sheriff possesses superhuman strength, the doctor can warp time to heal his patients, and the distant ruins bristle with deadly crystalline trees.

 On the final list for the YASLA Best Fiction for Young Adults 2014, named on the Rainbow List for 2016, and also nominated for the Young Hoosier List.